 We collaborate with conservationists, scientists, law enforcement agencies, security consultants, media, universities and private citizens.

+Regarding the ivory trade, China being the largest ivory importer and consumer, represents the most important variable in the ‘ivory equation’ and potentially a very powerful partner, or a very powerful adversary.
 What we are trying to do is to engage decision makers, politicians and ivory consumers, not only in China, in order to change their perception on the elephant’s tragedy, which is also a human tragedy with a huge and wide Human Toll, associated with the ivory trade, and start a cultural dialogue with strong ethical and moral implications, not just conservation.

 Because the ivory trade is also about human rights and the exploitation of poor and disadvantaged communities.
 It’s about people dying.
 It’s about orphans and widows.